stride3d/stride-docs/en/manual/platforms/linux/setup-and-requirements.md

 ### [Arch](#tab/arch)

-Freeimage isn't available in Arch's package manager, but it can be manually compiled source code.
+Freeimage isn't available in Arch's package manager, but it can be manually compiled from source code.

-You can get the source code from [the freeimage website](https://freeimage.sourceforge.io/download.html) (download the source distribution).
+You can get the source code from the [freeimage website](https://freeimage.sourceforge.io/download.html) (download the source distribution).

 Alternatively, you can use a tool, such as `yay` to obtain the package from the AUR.